Vegan stew, cholesterol-free, low in fat, and high in protein. It is hearty and extremely comforting, truly the best vegan dinner recipe.

 How to make vegan stew

-- Soak the textured vegetable protein chunks in a bowl with some hot water and 1 tbsp of soy sauce for at least 15 minutes.
+- Soak the textured vegetable protein chunks in a bowl with some hot water and 1 tablespoon of soy sauce for at least 15 minutes.
 Drain and set aside.

 - Heat the oil into a large pot on a stovetop and when it’s hot, add the garlic, onion, carrots and potato, and cook over medium-high heat for 5 minutes.